 At MSU I am a co-director of the Network+Algorithms Lab.
-My students and I focus on making the networks more interactive to improve the Quality of User Experience (QoE) in applications such as interactive Web, online gaming, augmented reality, human-AI interactions (ex.
+My students and I focus on making the networks more interactive (lower latency) to improve the Quality of User Experience (QoE) in applications such as interactive Web, online gaming, augmented reality, human-AI interactions (ex.
 Siri), and mobile apps.
-We are also invoved in several interdisciplinary projects with connected vehicles, automatic transportation systems, and sexual assault prevention.
+We are also involved in several interdisciplinary projects with connected vehicles and block chain technologies.

 Periodically I also work with industry consulting on network performance and content distribution issues.
 If interested please contact me via email@example.com.

 Thinking about a PhD in Computer Science?
 Pursuing a doctoral degree is one of the most challenging, rewarding, and affirming experiences.
 If you would like to know more about what to expect from a PhD program, check out the advice for graduate students on my research page.
 Here are a few reasons why you should consider MSU and how to apply.
 For more general information about MSU, check out our viewbook.